Cruising the Mighty St. Lawrence River Aboard St. Lawrence Cruise Lines’ Canadian Empress

 By the time we finished our hearty breakfast of Eggs Benedict with coffee and a grapefruit, we boarded a “yellow limousine” aka school bus headed to historic Fort Wellington, built in 1839, which played a major role in the protection of Canada against the Americans.

-Due to COVID restrictions, we were unable to enter the largest blockhouse, a reinforced fort, in Canada accommodating 120 to 130 soldiers and their families.
+Due to COVID restrictions (in 2021), we were unable to enter the largest blockhouse, a reinforced fort, in Canada accommodating 120 to 130 soldiers and their families.
 Still, from the outside, it was easy to imagine life in the fort at that time and the strategic significance of its location and construction.

 We had two outstanding passionate guides, Cassie, a 6’3” female basketball player, and Katie who was dressed in a Canadian Rifle Regiment uniform from around 1843.